Alex Verdugo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in MLB.
+- The Rays pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.

-- The Rays have a 1.70 team ERA that is No. 1 among all league pitching staffs.
+- The Rays' 1.73 team ERA ranks first among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.